Strawberry And Rhubarb Jam (No Pectin)

 - Pour in the honey, lemon juice and add in the star anise.

-- Turn the stove onto a medium heat and warm the honey so it becomes more liquid.
-This makes it easier to stir the ingredients together.
+- Turn the stove onto a medium heat and stir everything gently until the honey is liquid.

 - To test the jam has set correctly, take the saucer out of the freezer and drop a teaspoon of jam onto it.
 Let it sit for a minute then run your finger through the middle.
 If the jam stays separated, it's ready.
 If it rushed back to form a blob it needs to cook a little longer.
 Keep repeating this test until the jam remains separated on the cold saucer.